-The 2022 Osoyoos Lake Water Science Forum “Nk’Mip (Osoyoos Lake) – the Heart of the Watershed” is taking place in Osoyoos, British Columbia on October 27th – 29th 2022 at the Sonora Centre, Osoyoos, B.C.
+The 2022 Osoyoos Lake Water Science Forum “Nk’Mip (Osoyoos Lake) – the Heart of the Watershed” took place on October 27th – 29th 2022 in Osoyoos, B.C.

 This is a unique international event, focused on the transboundary waters of Osoyoos Lake and its watershed.

 Osoyoos is nestled within grasslands, highlands and mountains, and hosts the warmest lake in Canada – ensuring that you can experience and enjoy Osoyoos year-round.
 Each season has something beautiful to offer – experience it yourself and see why Osoyoos is the place to be!
 For more information about Osoyoos please visit: https://www.destinationosoyoos.com/

 Theme: “Bridging Indigenous and Western approaches to Knowledge, Science and Management”